-All that being said, you CAN make it through this season of pregnancy with your sanity, and your checkbook, (relatively) intact.
+Those of us a little further along the parenting journey have all been there, scanned that.
+The good news is we, and our babies, have survived enough to tell you that you CAN make it through this season of pregnancy with your sanity, and your checkbook, (relatively) intact.

 Baby stores are interested in making the sale.

 I remember having a loooong conversation with my OB about the need to put a sleep positioner on my registry.
-She kept trying to nicely tell me it wasn’t necessary and I almost didn’t listen.
-I’m glad I did.
+She kept trying to nicely tell me it wasn’t necessary and I kept arguing my point.
+I’m glad I finally listened.
 Sleep positioners are not recommended for safety reasons, but that didn’t keep them off the shelves at our local baby store.

 Just because a baby store recommends a product does not mean that it will be helpful or safe.
 Their first priority is the sale.
-Not you, and certainly not your baby.
+Not you, and unfortunately, not your baby either.

 Babies who are wet and squirmy and cold do not like to be forced into scratchy bath robes that come to their knees only to take a picture.
 Cuteness is completely wasted on them.
 Go figure.

 If you are a first time mom, you may not have seen a seasoned OB nurse handle an infant.
 Fair warning – it will make you cringe.
-But once you get over the initial shock of seeing your newborn (man)handled by a pro, you’ll realize a very important truth.
+But once you get over the initial shock of seeing your newborn (man)handled by a pro, you’ll realize a very important truth – babies are exceptionally resilient.

-As such, you probably won’t need the wipes warmer, or a stroller fan, or a padded baby helmet (that last one is so ridiculous I won’t even link to it – but it does in fact exist).
-Healthy babies are resilient babies, and the only pampering they need will cost you hugs and kisses, not dollars.
+As such, you probably won’t need the wipes warmer, or a stroller fan, or a padded baby helmet (it actually exists!).
+Healthy babies are resilient babies, and the only pampering they need will cost you hugs and kisses, not dollars spent on useless products.